mshuqair/Multi-shared-task-Self-supervised-CNN-LSTM/README.md

 ## General Note
 - The code treats the estimation of UPDRS-III scores as a regression problem.
-If you want to use the model as a classifier, you only need to alter the model's output layer and loss function.
+If you want to use the model as a classifier, you need to alter the model's output layer and loss function.
 - The code performs a leave-one-out subject-wise testing.
 You can replace the folds with the desired training and testing data.
+- The original data is not available due to privacy concerns.

 ## Code Requirements and Compatability